AcademySoftwareFoundation/openexr/docs/TechnicalIntroduction.rst

 stacking order or any compositing operations for combining the layers into a final image.

-For another example of a channel naming convention, see `Storing Multi-View Images in OpenEXR Files`_.
+For another example of a channel naming convention, see :doc:`MultiViewOpenEXR`.

-Deep Data - Ppecial Purpose Channels and Reserved Channel Names
+Deep Data - Special Purpose Channels and Reserved Channel Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deep data parts reserve a set of channel names for sorts of data often